 While Censor is far too predictable in its tone and approach, its greatest sin is that it takes itself too seriously.
 It never seems to be having much fun with itself outside of the fake films within the film and video nasties montage over the opening credits.
 Why bother paying homage of these kinds of films and not revel in their grotesque, delirious absurdity?
 It’s clearly a missed opportunity when Censor favors its languid suspense over its shlocky genre thrills, and despite its perceptive awareness of the gendered dynamics of horror films and the industry, its meta commentary about cinema and violence don’t go anywhere particularly new or interesting, and too easily gets lost inside itself.

 Censor was screened digitally at the 47th Seattle International Film Festival on April 8-18, 2021.
-The film will be released theatrically in North America on June 11, and in the UK and Ireland on August 20, and is now available to watch on demand.
+The film was released theatrically in North America on June 11, and in the UK and Ireland on August 20, and is now available to watch on demand.

 WATCH IT ON INDEE+: